steelcityamir/crowd-speak/README.md

 The API will create an empty SQLite database in `database.sqlite` if it does not exist.

-### Running the demo
+### Run the demo

-There is a basic demo site you can use to see it in action.
+There is a basic demo site where you can see it in action.

 ```bash
 cd demo